R4s0n3/fim/README.md

 - Added customizable resize filters with `-f/--filter` option
 - Improved image quality with transparent background for non-square images
 - Added detailed output information

+## Platform Support

+This tool works on:
+- Windows
+- macOS
+- Linux

+ICO files are primarily used for Windows applications, but this tool allows you to create them on any platform.

 ## License